milanstuermer/milanstuermer.github.io/_talks/2024-work-in-process.md

 location: "online"
 ---

-From 2023 to 2025, together with Lennart Posch and Daniel Bella, I co-organized a regular seminar series for the <i>European Society for Process Thought<\i>.
+From 2023 to 2025, together with Lennart Posch and Daniel Bella, I co-organized a regular seminar series for the <i>European Society for Process Thought</i>.
 This series featured invited researchers discussing their work-in-progress and was meant as a hybrid between a seminar and a community event for all those working in process thought.